Name: Tina Cardone

 Past Courses: Pretty much everything high school (Pre-Algebra, Algebra 1, Geometry, Algebra 2, Pre-Caclulus/Calculus combo, AP Calculus) with lots of special ed mixed in.

-I student taught in Holyoke, MA, spent 3 years in Lawrence, MA and am currently finishing my 3rd year at Salem, MA.
+I student taught in Holyoke, MA, spent 3 years in Lawrence, MA and am in my fouth year in Salem, MA.
 If you know anything about Massachusetts then you've figured out that I like teaching in urban, high needs districts.

-This will be my 8th year in a row spending my summer at math camp (total dork and proud of it).
+This summer was my 8th year in a row spending my break at math camp (total dork and proud of it).
 I've been to PROMYS (Boston University) and PCMI (Institute of Advanced Studies) and would highly recommend both summer programs.
-I can't wait to attend TMC (Twitter Math Camp) in July!
+Of course, TMC (Twitter Math Camp) was amazing and worth saving/scheduling for starting right now!
 If you'd rather listen to me talk about summer programs than read the webpages check out the Infinite Tangents Podcast, Episode 103.

 My favorite form of professional development is twitter (@crstn85) and reading blogs.
 The #matheme page is a great place to see what big ideas we've been talking about - if you've written about one of the themes or notice your favorite post by another blogger is missing, please let me know!
-The blog roll at right is definitely incomplete but I have 131 math blogs in my feed right now so updating is an overwhelming task.
-Consider it an insight into the community I started out interacting with, we've certainly expanded since then.
+At last count I followed 131 math teacher blogs.
+If anyone knows how to share a Digg Reader category let me know, although you'd have to be a bit insane to want to comb through that list!